getbeyondpay/docs/source/index.html.md

 - `ItemCount` - the total number of line items being submitted in this request
 - `Item` - an array representing each line item in the request, consisting of:
 - `ItemCode` - a unique identifier assigned to this item in the merchant's inventory system (typically a SKU, SKID, or UPC) - 12 character maximum
-- `ItemCommodityCode` - a standardized code that classifies the item, such as the <a href="https://www.unspsc.org/">UN Standard Products and Services Code (UNSPSC)</a>; many integrators and merchants use the Merchant Category Code in this field
+- `ItemCommodityCode` - a standardized code that classifies the item, such as the <a href="https://www.unspsc.org/" target="_blank">UN Standard Products and Services Code (UNSPSC)</a>; many integrators and merchants use the Merchant Category Code in this field
 - `ItemDescription` - A short textual description of the item, limited to 35 characters
 - `ItemQuantity` - quantity of item units purchased as part of this transaction; supports up to 4 decimal places
 - `ItemUnitCostAmt` - cost of a single unit of the item in cents (implied decimal)